 If you require a visa or you are extending your visa, then you must declare any unspent criminal convictions, including driving offences, when you apply to the UK Home Office.
-Please see sections 18 and 19 of the Home Office document 'Part 9 - General grounds for the refusal of entry clearance, leave to enter or variation of leave to enter or remain in the UK' for information regarding possible circumstances under which a visa application may be refused.
+Please see the relevant sections of the Home Office document 'Immigration Rules part 9: grounds for refusal' for information regarding possible circumstances under which a visa application may be refused.

 After you apply

 For more information about fees for Recognised Students and arriving in Oxford please refer to the Recognised Students page on the Oxford Students website.

 If you are not a UK or Irish national (or do not have settled or pre-settled status through the EU Settlement Scheme or indefinite leave to remain) you will need immigration permission for study in the UK.

 If your period of study will be for more than six months you must apply for a Student visa before coming to the UK.
 You will need to request your department to assign you a Confirmation of Acceptance for Study (CAS).
 See our website for information on applying for a Student visa.
 Student visa holders have restricted permission to work in the UK and further information about restrictions on working can be found on our Working while studying page.

-If you are a ‘Non-visa National’ and coming for less than a maximum of six months you do not have to apply for a visa before travel but can instead show your short-term student letter and the letter from your home institution on arrival at UK Border Control and ask to be admitted as a visitor.
+If you are a ‘Non-visa National’ and coming for less than a maximum of six months you do not have to apply for a visa before travel but can instead show your visitor for study letter and the letter from your home institution on arrival at UK Border Control and ask to be admitted as a visitor.
 Alternatively, if you are a nationality that can use the eGates at UK Border Control, you can enter via the eGates as a visitor.
 Visitors are prohibited from working in the UK.